UPPMAX/UPPMAX-documentation/docs/courses_workshops/programming_formalisms.md

 We will cover theory with bridging practical examples and applications to enhance the theoretical understanding of the principles.

-**Prerequisites:** We recmomend basic knowledge in the following topics.
+**Prerequisites:** We recommend basic knowledge in the following topics.

 - Git, of either
     - [NBIS/ELIXIR-SE Tools for Reproducible research](https://nbis-reproducible-research.readthedocs.io/en/course_2104/)